kevin-cantwell/zlib/README.md

 # zlibr

-It turned out to be quite difficult for me to find a command-line tool for decompressing zlib-compressed data, so I wrote my own.
+It turned out to be quite difficult for me to find a command-line tool for decompressing and compressing zlib-compressed data, so I wrote my own.

+Without any arguments, zlibr will compress, then base64-encode an input stream.

 ## Installation